AcuGIS/GeoSuite/docs/intro.rst

 .. image:: _static/webapp-1.png
 .. image:: _static/spacer.png

-AcuGIS GeoSuite is used to install, configure, and manage the latest stable releases of
+AcuGIS GeoHelm is used to install, configure, and manage the latest stable releases of

 `Apache Tomcat`_